publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch19/schXI/m__us_usc_t25_s1777c.md

             (A) The case of Pueblo of Santo Domingo v.
 Rael (No. CIV–83–1888) in the United States District Court for the District of New Mexico, has been dismissed with prejudice.

             (B) A compromise final judgment in the amount of $8,000,000 in the case of Pueblo of Santo Domingo v.
-United States (Indian Claims Commission docket No. 355) in a form and manner acceptable to the Attorney General, has been entered in the United States Court of Federal Claims in accordance with subsection (a)(5) of this section.
+United States (Indian Claims Commission docket No. 355) in a form and manner acceptable to the Attorney General, has been entered in the United States Court of Federal Claims in accordance with subsection (a)(5).

         (4) __Deposits__

-            Funds awarded to the Pueblo consistent with subsection (c)(2) of this section in docket No. 355 of the Indian Claims Commission shall be deposited into the Fund.
+            Funds awarded to the Pueblo consistent with subsection (c)(2) in docket No. 355 of the Indian Claims Commission shall be deposited into the Fund.

     (c) __Activities upon compromise__